timescale/docs/getting-started/add-data.md

 # Add time-series data
 To explore TimescaleDB's features, you need some sample data.
-This tutorial provides real-time stock trade data, also known as `tick data`, from [Twelve Data][twelve-data].
+This tutorial provides real-time stock trade data, also known as tick data, from [Twelve Data][twelve-data].

 ## About the dataset